-I am an assistant professor of Multi-Scale Integrated Energy System Design at TU Delft, working on computational methods to support the design of socially just and technically robust systems across scales, from districts to countries.
+I am an assistant professor of Multi-Scale Integrated Energy System Design at TU Delft.
+I work on computational methods to support the design of socially just and technically resilient systems across scales, from districts to countries.

 I also lead the development of the open-source RAMP software for the stochastic simulation of any user-driven energy demand profiles.
 This data is essential wherever metered data does not exist, such as when designing systems for newly-built districts or when looking at future electric-vehicle fleets.
 Used by dozens of institutions, RAMP is co-funded by industrial and academic partners.